rdmorganiser/rdmo-plugins-statistics/README.md

 2. Remove `path('statistics/', include('rdmo_plugins_statistics.urls'))` from `urlpatterns`.
 3. Remove the Statistics navigation entry from your theme override (`rdmo_theme/templates/core/base_navigation.html`).

-Both entries must be removed.
+All entries must be removed.
 Otherwise, Django will still try to import the uninstalled package and the application will not start.

 ## License